 Thanks for reading this post!

-Do you know of any other interesting habits of the Milanese?
+Are you going to be studying in Milan?
+Did you know of any other interesting habits of the Milanese?
 Let us know in the comments.
 And remember: if you need student accommodation, you’ll find the perfect student home on Uniplaces.
 We have rooms in Milan!